Taylor Allen: Walsall

 On 20 June 2022, Allen agreed to join League Two club Walsall on a one-year contract from 1 July when his Forest Green contract were to expire.
 He signed a contract extension at the end of the 2023 season.

 Allen scored his first Walsall goal in a 3–1 win over Wrexham on 29 December 2023 and captained the club for the first time in a 3–0 win over Morecambe.
 He signed a further extension to 2026 at the end of the 2024 season.
 He made his 100th appearance in all competitions for Walsall in a 2–1 loss to Colchester on 8 February 2025 in a match where he also received a red card.
 After the match he apologised to Walsall fans for this.
 At the end of the season he was named Walsall Player of the Season for 2024–25 after a 4th place finish and 17 goal contributions.
 Alongside teammate Connor Barrett he was named into the EFL League Two Team of the Season.

 Wycombe Wanderers

-On 26 June 2025, Taylor Allen Signed for League One side Wycombe Wanderers for an undisclosed fee.
+On 26 June 2025, Taylor Allen signed for League One side Wycombe Wanderers for an undisclosed fee.

+He made his Wycombe Wanderers debut during the 2–1 EFL League One loss against Bradford City on 2 August 2025.
+He suffered with a knee injury through November and December 2025, and returned as a second-half substitute on 26 December 2025 during the 4–0 loss against Luton Town.

+He scored his first goal for Wycombe Wanderers on 2 May 2026 during the 3–2 victory against Rotherham United.

+Loan to Salford City

+On 28 August 2026, Allen joined Salford City on a season-long loan.
+He debuted for Salford City on 29 August 2026 during the 1–0 loss against Shrewsbury Town in EFL League Two.